AMA-ZOOK/AMA-ZOOK/README.md

 pls dont make grape jokes around me.. its js gross and makes me uncomfortable in the first place

-idm if u want to int with me just know i could be awkward sometimes and i get scared too sometimes - ,,,
+idm if u want to int with me just know i could be awkward sometimes and i get scared too sometimes but it depends how comf i am with u

 fandoms im in are ; rblx myth, 4saken, osc, dw